For the Media – Reviews

 Where do you see yourself in five years?
 I see myself as a more experienced author with several more titles under my belt.

 What are your current writing projects now?
-I am working on a nonfiction book about the Civil War, and I plan to start a memoir later this year.
+I am working on a young adult novel about Prohibition and my hometown, Sioux City, Iowa.

 What contributes to making a writer successful?
 In my opinion, perseverance, marketing, getting out and meeting people, blogging, and attending conferences.